 Maximizing Your Income

-While saving and investing are crucial parts of personal finance, so too is maximizing your income.
+While saving and investing are integral parts of personal finance, so too is maximizing your income.
 There are multiple ways to approach this, from advancing in your current job to exploring new income opportunities.

 Understanding Your Worth in the Job Market